apache/pekko-persistence-cassandra/docs/src/main/paradox/cleanup.md

 Java
 : @@snip [snapshot-keyspace](/docs/src/test/java/jdoc/cleanup/CleanupDocExample.java) { #cleanup }

+The operations that delete tagged events start an actor that lives for as long as the `ActorSystem` does, so call `close()` on the cleanup tool once the operations have completed.

 By default, all operations only print what they were going to do.
 Once you're happy with what the cleanup tool is going to do set `pekko.persistence.cassandra.cleanup.dry-run = false`